Exceeding Expectations: Stochastic Dominance as a General Decision Theory: Stochastic dominance under background uncertainty

-For $\bupdf$ to never decrease by more than a factor of 2 within an interval of length 3, it is sufficient that $\bupdf$ has large tails and a large enough scale factor: If a distribution has large tails, then for any finite $l$, there is \textit{some} finite $r$ such that $\bupdf$ never decreases by more than a factor of $r$ within an interval of length $l$.
-And if for $l = 3$ this factor is greater than 2, we can decrease it by ``stretching'' $\bupdf$ (increasingly rescaling it), so that its tails decay more slowly.
+For $\bupdf$ to never decrease by more than a factor of 2 within an interval of length 3, it is sufficient that $\bupdf$ has large tails and a high enough dispersion.
+If a distribution has large tails, then for any finite $l$, there is \textit{some} finite $r$ such that $\bupdf$ never decreases by more than a factor of $r$ within an interval of length $l$.
+And if for $l = 3$ that factor is greater than 2, we can decrease it by `stretching' $\bupdf$ (increasingly rescaling it), so that its tails decay more slowly.

-The implication of stochastic dominance can be made more visually perspicuous by representing each prospect not by its probability density function, but by the corresponding \textit{complementary cumulative distribution function} (CCDF).
-The \textit{cumulative distribution function} (CDF) of a prospect gives the probability of it taking a value less than or equal to $x$: $\bucdf_i(x) = \int_{- \infty}^{x} \bupdf_i(y) \, dy$.
-The CCDF, $\ccdf{\bucdf}(x)$, is the complement of the CDF: $\ccdf{\bucdf}(x) = 1 - \bucdf(x)$.
-When prospects are continuous (as we have assumed), the CCDF gives the probability of a payoff $\geq x$.
-Thus, the Basic Gamble stochastically dominates the Null Option iff its CCDF is everywhere greater (Fig.\@ \ref{figure-ccdfs}).
+The resulting stochastic dominance relation can be visualized by representing each prospect with its CCDF, as in Fig.\@ \ref{figure-ccdfs}: The Basic Gamble stochastically dominates the Null Option iff its CCDF is everywhere greater.